Soft and Chewy Pumpkin Snickerdoodles

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #BakeBetterCookies #CollectiveBias #ChewyCookies You can read my full disclosure policy here.
+This recipe was developed in partnership with Karo® Corn Syrup.
+All opinions are mine alone.
+You can read my full disclosure policy here.

 When I was in middle school, my love for baking began to bloom.
-I had a handful of “specialties” that I made often, with snickerdoodles being one of them.
-I loved baking treats for others, and it was empowering to be able to whip something up anytime I needed to satisfy my sweet tooth. 🙂
+I had a handful of “specialties” that I made on repeat, with snickerdoodles being one of them.

 My repertoire has expanded a bit over the years, but I still love easy and classic recipes that stand the test of time, especially now that I am often baking with my own kids.

-These pumpkin snickerdoodles are the perfect twist on a timeless treat!
+These pumpkin snickerdoodles are the perfect seasonal twist on a timeless treat!

-They’re a bit of a hybrid of my classic snickerdoodle recipe and my pumpkin pecan caramel chip cookies.
+They’re a bit of a hybrid of my classic snickerdoodle recipe and my cake mix pumpkin cookies.
 The flavor is warm, sweet, and comforting, and the texture is perfectly chewy.

 Related Cookie Recipes: